lincketheo/c_json/README.md

 - Lots of error handling (particularly when fgetc returns NULL, I often treat those as chars)
 - Add arbitrary stream so you can parse a const char instead of only files
 - JSON Path - For now, you'll have to manually get stuff from data structures
-- e is currently broken in parse_num
+- e is currently broken in parse\_num
 - Add detailed context when error
 - Handle \uXXXX in string
+- Make sj\_object a hashmap instead of list

 # Usage:

+The main object you should be interested in is `simple_json`

 ```c
 #include "c_json.h"